sighupio/getting-started/distro-on-vms/README.md

-# Fury on VMs
+# SIGHUP Distribution on VMs

-This step-by-step tutorial helps you deploy a full Kubernetes Fury Cluster on a set of already existing VMs.
+This step-by-step tutorial helps you deploy a full SIGHUP Distribution (SKD) cluster on a set of already existing VMs.

-> ☁️ If you prefer trying Fury in a cloud environment, check out the [Fury on EKS][fury-on-eks] tutorial.
+> ☁️ If you prefer trying SKD in a cloud environment, check out the [SIGHUP Distribution on EKS][distro-on-eks] tutorial.

 The goal of this tutorial is to introduce you to the main concepts of KFD and how to work with its tooling.